Listen to Audio

 Technology in Litigation

 Commercial/business disputes often have Intellectual Property, technology, or know-how at issue.
 As companies transact business, grow or even split up, questions arise over technology ownership, trade names, or use of proprietary information.
 In this age of technology, it’s essential to know your technology rights when resolving disputes or making business deals.
 This is one of my core areas of expertise, and I am happy to help business owners find solutions.
-I am also licensed with the United States Patent and Trademark Office and am experienced with patent drafting as well as freedom-to-operate options.
+I am also licensed with the United States Patent and Trademark Office and am experienced with patent drafting as well as freedom-to-operate opinions.

 Personal injury cases that arise out of the oil, gas, and chemical industries, and in particular toxic torts involving exposure to dangerous chemicals, involve complex scientific issues.
 Being a chemical engineer I understand complex scientific issues, as well as how industrial equipment and processes work in the places where injuries occur.
 When faced with scientific experts, I already speak much of their language.